Home > Tours > Australia Tours > Top End & Kimberley Spectacular

 Overview

-Book online and enjoy exclusive savings on Scenic's 13 Day Top End & Kimberley Spectacular.
+Book online and enjoy exclusive savings on Scenic's 12 Day Top End & Kimberley Spectacular.
 Let the spectacular Kimberley share its many stories with you as you journey into the heart of this incredible region.
 Discover the many delights of the World Heritage-listed Kakadu National Park.
 Visit billabongs, spot crocodiles and immerse yourself in the ancient stories of this land.
 A dinner cruise on Katherine Gorge is a highlight, as is spending time on the breathtaking Ord River.
 Journey along the famed Gibb River Road to El Questro Wilderness Park and marvel at the beauty of Chamberlain Gorge.
-Have...read more a yarn with a traditional landowner and hear his stories; the people you meet along the way will be just as memorable as the landscapes you encounter.
+Have read more a yarn with a traditional landowner and hear his stories; the people you meet along the way will be just as memorable as the landscapes you encounter.
 Bid farewell to your new friends in Broome, but not before exploring the tropical waters and pristine beaches of this gorgeous town.

 Itinerary

 Welcome to Darwin, the cosmopolitan capital of the Top End.
 Despite surviving two cyclones and several wartime air raids, Darwin is distinguished by its relaxed lifestyle and proximity to the Northern Territory’s abundance of natural wonders.
 Crocodiles, culture and colourful characters abound as you explore the northernmost capital in Australia.
+Tonight, enjoy a welcome dinner and the first of two nights at your hotel, which overlooks the picturesque Darwin Harbour.
+(D)

 Today, expand your visit to Darwin with your choice from a range of illuminating activities.
-(B)

-Freechoice:
+Scenic Freechoice:

 • Jumping Crocs and Nature Adventure: Experience these reptiles in the wild on the beautiful Adelaide River, where crocs leap out of the water pursuing their prey.
 Your tour also includes a visit to Fogg Dam, a wetlands nature reserve teeming with wading birds and other unique wildlife.
 The wetlands of the Top End are of great international importance on account of their accessibility, splendour and cultural significance.